oscarlab/graphene-tests/lmbench/README.md

 ## Running with Graphene-SGX

-To run the whole test suite, use one of the following commands:
+To run the whole test suite, use one of the following command:
 ```
 make run-graphene SGX=1
 ```